rdacomp/CollapseOS/apps/zasm/README.md

 **.equ**: Binds a symbol named after the first parameter to the value of the
           expression written as the second parameter.
 Example:
           `.equ foo 0x42+'A'`

+          If the symbol specified has already been defined, no error occur and the first value defined stays intact.
+This allows for "user override" of programs.

 **.fill**: Outputs the number of null bytes specified by its argument, an
            expression.
 Often used with `$` to fill our binary up to a certain